mohabisback/fletfly_workspace/fletfly/docs/class/INTRO.md

 <small>**[<font size="1">More About Children & Nesting</font>](docs/class/CHILDREN.md)**</small>

 ## 13. Router Configs and Debugs Example
-- Set the max views opened in the same time
+- Set the max views opened in the same time.
-- Select the chosen views to build
+- Select the chosen views to build.
-- Use the builtin routes tree debug, static, dynamic & shared maps debugs
+- Use the builtin routes tree debug, static, dynamic & shared maps debugs.
-- Set your fallback style, and error page
+- Set your fallback style, and error page.
 - Use the terminal to follow your router, print a branch only option.
 - The terminal in previous section 12 example would look like this:

 <details>
-<summary><font size="7"><b>👁️ Terminal Example<b></font></summary>
+<summary><font size="7"><b>👁️ Terminal Example</b></font></summary>

 ```text
 [fletfly Debug] Time taken during [ importing all modules till start of router ]: 0.80ms